 Ned Beatty is a portly character actor who has appeared in more than 100 movies and TV shows over the course of his career, including Deliverance and Superman.

-A fragment of the 1978 song “What a Fool Believes” written by Michael McDonald and Kenny Loggins and recorded by The Doobie Brothers, featuring the fully bearded Michael McDonald on lead vocals.
+A fragment of the 1978 song “What a Fool Believes,” written by Michael McDonald and Kenny Loggins and recorded by The Doobie Brothers, featuring the bearded McDonald on lead vocals.
 Sample lyrics: “But what a fool believes he sees/No wise man has the power to reason away/What seems to be/Is always better than nothing/And nothing at all keeps sending him.”